osagarra/Multi_edge_randomizer/README.md

     $ make

-  The executable created is called **RandNetGen**
+  The executable created is called **MultiEdgeGen**

 ## Execution

-The executable is called **MultiEdgeRand**.
+The executable is called **MultiEdgeGen**.
 The program has a set of options.
 To introduce on option you must introduce first its option key (preceded by a dash), one white space and then the argument value.
 The only compulsory option is the input network file (-f) in weighted adjacency list format, the number of nodes (-N) and the directed/undirected option (-d).
 Arguments can appear in any order.
 If an argument does not appear the program gets the default value:

 Examples